 Wecksell sang a song that consisted of his favorite stories from FML.com, a site where people post horrible or embarrassing stories anonymously.
 After singing his favorites, Wecksell asked the audience for their best FMLs.
 The winner was about a girl who farted while doing sit ups in her fitness for life class.
 It seemed that those who participated found the show more entertaining than spectators.

-Senior music major Lexxi Meehan, who volunteered, was very pumped after a risqué choreography to Britney Spears’ “Oops I Did It Again.”
+Senior music major Lexii Meehan, who volunteered, was very pumped after a risqué choreography to Britney Spears’ “Oops I Did It Again.”

 “I don’t know where it came from but it just came to me, I had a good time though,” Meehan said.